Run guide#

 ⚠️ Make sure that all of the hosts used are set up according to the host setup.

-⚠️ To run pipelines with Media Communications Mesh, make sure that Media Communications Mesh Media Proxy is available.
+⚠️ To run pipelines with Media Communications Mesh, make sure that Media Proxy is available.

 Note: This instruction regards running the predefined scripts from